sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/outbound-request-log.md

 HTTP headers that may be sensitive (such as `Authorization`) are being redacted before saving.
 Sensitive information is not stored in the logs.

-Logs are stored in memory in Redis, and are automatically cleared on a Redis instance restart or when you disable the feature.
+Logs are stored in memory in Redis with an expiration of seven days.
+They are automatically cleared when you disable the feature.

 ## Logged data